spevans/swift-project1/doc/working-with-c.md

 print("C: limitOffset:", limitOffset2, "addrOffset:", addrOffset2)
 ```

-[Note: due to the lack of an offsetOf() function a C function is used to calculate the offset using some pointer arithmetic]
+[Note: due to the lack of an offsetOf() function a C function is used to
+calculate the offset using some pointer arithmetic]

 ```bash
 Swift: limitOffset: 0 addrOffset: 8
 C: limitOffset: 0 addrOffset: 2
 ```

-As we can see the Swift defined `SomeTable` aligns each field to its natural size so the `data` field is placed on the next UInt64 boundary.
-C would naturally do the same but the behaviour is overriden using the `__attribute__((packed))` option.
+As we can see the Swift defined `SomeTable` aligns each field to its natural
+size so the `data` field is placed on the next UInt64 boundary.
+C would
+naturally do the same but the behaviour is overriden using the
+`__attribute__((packed))` option.

 2. Fixed Arrays

-Swift does not current support fixed size arrays and they must be represented as a tuple.
-Although this does not stop you from defining the struct in Swift, it can make the code quite unreadable if the array has a large number of elements
+Swift does not currently support fixed size arrays and they must be represented
+as a tuple.
+Although this does not stop you from defining the struct in Swift,
+it can make the code quite unreadable if the array has a large number of

-eg
+elements, eg:

 ```swift
 struct Foo {